-- When working in the engine compartment, always observe the safety warnings ⇒ page 221. - Before opening the bonnet, switch the engine off, apply the handbrake firmly and always remove the key from the ignition. - .
-Allow the engine to cool before you clean the engine compartment. - Do not clean the vehicle underbody, wheel arches or wheel trims without protecting your hands and arms.
+- When working in the engine compartment, always observe the safety warnings ⇒ page 224. - Before opening the bonnet, switch the engine off, apply the handbrake firmly and always remove the key from the ignition. - Allow the engine to cool before you clean the engine compartment. - Do not clean the vehicle underbody, wheel arches or wheel trims without protecting your hands and arms.
 You may cut yourself on sharpedged metal parts.
-Failure to comply could result in injury.
+Failure to comply could result in injury. - Moisture, ice and salt on the brakes may affect braking efficiency.
+Risk of accident.
+Directly after washing, avoid sudden and sharp braking.